PDEGuild/DFK_Leveling_Script/README.md

 ### Instructions

+0. Consider testing this first on a non-primary wallet so you dont mishandle your private key while learninng.
 1. Install Python on your local machine
 2. Copy these files into a folder and make the following customizations: